Financial Aid Terms and Conditions

 Special Circumstances

-A special circumstance is generally based on the student’s financial situation.
+A special circumstance is generally based on the student’s or parent’s financial situation.
+Students may appeal their SAI, but must submit a complete FAFSA with parent information before the appeal can be processed.

 Examples of Special Circumstances

-• Financial changes between base year and current year.
+• Financial changes between base year (tax year reported on the FAFSA) and current year.

 • Extremely high medical or educational expenses